 Two managed deer hunts, one for youth (ages 10-17) and one for adults with disability (18 and older), are conducted within designated Closed Areas of Lost Mound.
 All hunters must be accompanied by an adult able-bodied attendant that is capable of tracking and retrieving a deer.

-All hunters, attendants and any accompanying individuals must attend the mandatory hunt site check in and scout day that corresponds with their hunt.
-Youth Hunt check in will be held on Saturday October 1, and Adults with Disability Hunt check in will be held on Friday, November 11.
+All hunters, attendants and any accompanying individuals must attend the mandatory hunt site check in and orientation day that corresponds with their hunt.
+Youth Hunt check in will be held on Saturday November 4 or Friday November 17, and Adults with Disability Hunt check in will be held on Friday, November 10.
 Location will be the Lost Mound Unit equipment storage building, 3159 Crim Drive, Savanna, IL 61074.

-The youth hunt will be held on October 8 and 9 which coincides with the Illinois Youth Either Sex Deer Hunt.
-An Illinois Youth Deer Permit must be obtained and brought to the orientation.
+The youth hunt will be held on November 18 and 19 which coincides with the Illinois first firearm deer season.
+An unfilled Illinois Youth Deer Permit or a Jo Daviess County Permit must be obtained and brought to the orientation.
 All youth must show certification of completion of a state approved hunter safety course.